-You need to know New Jersey’s labor laws and regulations before you start writing a New Jersey employment contract.
+You need to know New Jersey’s labor laws and regulations before you start writing a New Jersey employment contract:

 New Jersey is an at-will employment state.
 There are also exceptions to the at-will employment rules.

 In New Jersey, employment certificates are required for minors under 18 .

 New Jersey requires employers to pay employees at least semi-monthly.
 Bona fide executives, supervisors, and other special classifications of employees may be paid once per month.